-The application for Type Approval of the RPAS is submitted to the Directorate of Engineering, Standards, and Certification of the SCT, accompanied by the approval plan, assurance of airworthiness, applicable manuals and compliance with standards of seaworthiness, this procedure has indefinite validity.
+The application for Type Approval of the RPAS is submitted to the Directorate of Engineering, Standards, and Certification of the SCT, accompanied by the approval plan, assurance of airworthiness, applicable manuals, and compliance with standards of seaworthiness, this procedure has indefinite validity.
 To be granted Type Approval must comply with the requested documentation and approve the corresponding verification visits.

-The application for Operating Authorization is submitted to the Directorate of Engineering, Standards, and Certification of the SCT, accompanied by the operation manual, aeronautical study of safety and risk management, civil liability insurance policy for damages to third parties, registration and identification, RPAS pilot license, type approval and certificate of airworthiness, the Authorization is valid for 2 years.
+The application for Operating Authorization is submitted to the Directorate of Engineering, Standards, and Certification of the SCT, accompanied by the operation manual, the aeronautical study of safety and risk management, civil liability insurance policy for damages to third parties, registration and identification, RPAS pilot license, type approval and certificate of airworthiness, the Authorization is valid for 2 years.

-Finally, the General Directorate of Civil Aeronautics has a reporting system, which consists of any physical or moral person, or federal and/or local entity informing the command of the nearest airport, when a drone causes injury or death of persons, or damage to the property of others, and if they are seen within 9.2 km (5 nautical miles) around airports, or within 0.900 km (0.5 nautical miles) around heliports.
+Finally, the General Directorate of Civil Aeronautics has a reporting system, which consists of any physical or moral person, or federal and/or local entity informing the command of the nearest airport, when a drone causes injury or death to persons or damage to the property of others, and if they are seen within 9.2 km (5 nautical miles) around airports, or within 0.900 km (0.5 nautical miles) around heliports.

 As we can observe, for the operation of an RPAS in our country it is necessary to fulfill diverse requirements and to carry out procedures that allow its use and operation in the air space, which will be fastened according to the category and use of these.
-It should be noted that the RPAS used by the State to carry out military, police, border patrols and maritime operations are adjusted to another type of regulation.
+It should be noted that the RPAS used by the State to carry out military, police, border patrols, and maritime operations are adjusted to another type of regulation.